The perfect gift for any special occasion is a wine bottle etching. Below is the Personalized Glass Etched Wine Bottle tutorial.

 I also made matching wine glasses!

-Etching glass is really so easy and once you’ve done it, you will want to etch EVERYTHING, and I was having so much fun that I etched a couple more glass bottles.
+Etching glass is really so easy and once you've done it, you will want to etch EVERYTHING, I was having so much fun that I etched a couple more glass bottles.

-I really wanted to see what the difference would be between the darker colored glass and the clear glass.
+I really wanted to see what the difference would be between the darker-colored glass and the clear glass.

 The green bottle matched the wine glasses as well.